openworm/owmeta/README.md

 --------------

 PyOpenWorm also provides access to store and retrieve data about models.
-Following are some examples of these types of operations.

 Retrieve an ion channel's models from the database::